-7.3 Add predicted good/spam messages to corpus
+7.3 Auto-train with good/spam messages

 These options cause SpamSieve to add messages to its corpus after it predicts whether they are good or spam.
 Thus, after the initial training you would only need to add messages to correct SpamSieve's mistakes.
 Note that with either of these options enabled it is imperative that you correct SpamSieve when it makes a mistake; otherwise it will be making predictions based on incorrect information.